openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Manage_ORA_Assignment.rst

 For Team Open Assessments
 =======================================

-Since team-based open response assessments can only be assessed by staff, course team members see a **Grade Available Responses** option at the end of the assignment in the course, and learners see a **Staff Assessment** step in their assignment.
+Team-based open response assessments can only be assessed by staff.
+Learners will see this as a **Staff Assessment** step in their assignment.
+Course team members will see a **Grade Available Responses** option at the end of the assignment.

-Submitting a staff assessment for a team ORA has the following results:

-* The score that you give a team in a staff assessment assigns the same score to all members of the given team.
+.. note:: Staff assessments for team ORAs follow the same process as for individual ORAs except that scores are applied to all members of the submitting team.

-To perform a staff assessment in a team assignment, follow these steps:

-#.
-View the live version of your course in the LMS, and then go to the ORA
-   assignment.

-#.
-Scroll to the end of the problem, and then select **Grade Available
-   Responses**.

-   In the dialog that opens, the number of available and checked out responses is shown.
-Checked out responses are responses that are currently being graded by you or another course team member.

-#.
-Select the **Staff Assessment** heading to open a response that is
-   available for grading.

-#.
-Perform an evaluation of the response using the problem's rubric.

-#.
-Select **Submit assessment** to submit the assessment.
-You will receive an
-   alert to notify you that the grade selected will apply to all members of the team.
+To perform a staff assessment in a team assignment, follow the steps outlined in :ref:`Perform a Staff Assessment`.
+Before submitting, you will receive an alert to notify you that the grade will apply to all members of the team.
 Click **Ok** to apply the grade and and close the grading dialog.

-#.
-Alternatively, select **Submit assessment and continue grading**.
-Confirming
-   the "grade will be applied to all members" prompt will submit the assessment and immediately open another submission for review.

 .. _Override a learner assessment grade: